Are UX bootcamps worth it?

 Are UX bootcamps worth it?
 Well, first of all, they can be very expensive.
 Whether or not they are worth it all depends on answering one question.
 Will a UX bootcamp help me get my first job in UX?
 Here’s your answer.

 UX bootcamps can definitely be worth it.
-They can really launch your career if you are just starting out as a UX designer.
+They can help you launch your career if you are starting out as a UX designer.

 Table of Contents

 What is a UX bootcamp?

 A UX bootcamp is a short-term training program that teaches you the skills you need to become a UX designer.
 Most UX bootcamps focus on the hard skills of UX, like design thinking projects and designing prototypes.

 Bootcamps are named after the recruitment training you see a lot in the military.
 Here’s what Wikipedia says about bootcamps.